thefrontside/frontside.com/src/people/elrick-ryan.md

 ---
 templateKey: people
 name: Elrick Ryan
-title: Engineering Consultant / Business Developer
+title: CEO
 location: Boston, Massachusetts
 img: ../img/q3-2021/team/elrick.jpg
 imgAlt: Portrait of Elrick.
 He has short hair and a short beard.
 twitter: elrickvm
 github: elrickvm
-intro: For over a decade, Elrick has been leading product teams as a creative engineer.
-Drawing from his background in print design and marketing, he brings together impeccable user experiences that deliver business value.
+intro: Elrick has a distinguished track record of over a decade of leading and executing high-impact projects for Fortune 100 corporations and disruptive startups.
+  His inventive leadership, rich multi-hyphenated profile of experience and skills, and unique approach enables us to consistently deliver unparalleled experiences and value to our clients.
-order: 500
+order: 200
 ---